CloudAdvocacy/ObjectDetection/README.md

 EOF
 chmod u+x ~/fuse/fusemount
 ```
-You may also want to include the commands to create directories within `/mnt` in this script as well.
-In DSVM, `/mnt` directory is not preserved, so after machine restart you would have to re-create directories and do re-mount, and having just one script to do all that is helpful.

 1. Now you should be able to mount the storage using `~/fuse/fusemount` command.

 ### Downloading and Extracting Dataset